-It can be challenging to pay for a whole semester of college in one lump sum.
-So many colleges offer tuition payment plans that allow you to pay your bill over time.
+Many colleges offer payment plans that allow you to pay your college bill over time.
 Here's how they work.

-Beware Hidden Costs
+Beware of Extra Costs

 Note: Financial information provided on this site is of a general nature and may not apply to your situation.
 Contact a financial or tax advisor before acting on such information.